 • Curious Dr. George Logo and Cancer Commons Logo with photo of Cancer Commons Director of Technology Michael Kramer with his late son, Theo.

-NEW Curious Dr. George—Raising AI Right: Prioritizing Humanity in Precision Medicine
+Curious Dr. George—Raising AI Right: Prioritizing Humanity in Precision Medicine

 Here’s the latest from our Curious Dr. George!
 Read “Raising AI Right: Prioritizing Humanity in Precision Medicine” here.
 Artificial intelligence (AI) holds promise to transform cancer research and treatment.
 Here, Curious Dr. George asks our very own Director of Technology, Michael Kramer, about the powerful role Cancer Commons can play in shaping the future of AI in oncology.
 Having lost his son, Theo, to… Read more »

-Wife of a cancer patient
+Husband of cancer patient